This post is also available in:

 Interest Income

-Starting in assessment year 2006, an individual’s interest income is tax-exempt if it come from money deposited with a licensed finance company or approved bank.
-This also applies to interest from debt securities, starting in assessment year 2004.
+An individual’s interest income is tax-exempt if it comes from money deposited with a licensed finance company or approved bank.
+This also applies to interest from debt securities.

 But you must pay the tax if the interest comes through a Singapore partnership or from a profession, business or trade.